anacidre/AngularWorkshop/Step 4: Data Binding.md

 ```

-And remove some margin from the coffee-app.component.scss:
+And remove some margin from the coffee-menu.component.scss:

 ```
 .coffee-menu {